plifplouf203/academic-cv/content/publications/conference-paper/index.md

 | GARCH-t        | 0.00078 | ~0   |0.077 | 0.922 | 4.1 | |
 | EGARCH         | 0.00012 | -0.1417  |-0.037 | 0.980 | |0.015|
 | GJR-GARCH-N    | 0.00034 | ~0  | 0.033 | 0.0912 | |0.08|
-Table 1 : Parameter estimates of GARCH models for daily ORCL returns
+<div style="text-align: center;">Table 1 : Parameter estimates of GARCH models for daily ORCL returns</div>

 All of the estimated models highlight a strong volatility persistence in ORCL returns ($\alpha + \beta$ very close to 1 each time) and thus confirms volatility clustering.
 Our GARCH-t specification allows us to evaluate the shape of the innovation distribution outside of the standard normal distribution.
 Here, our $\nu$ is relatively low (4.1) which is a significant sign of excess kurtosis and fat tails.
 Finally the $\gamma$ estimates are both positive and important.
 GJR-GARCH and EGARCH allow for an asymmetric innovation distribution (skewness) which shows here to underline a leverage effect : negative shocks affect more volatility than positive ones of the same magnitude.
 Overall, the main volatility dynamics are robust across model specifications, while differences between the models become more apparent during periods of extreme market movements at the start and end of our period of analysis (figure 4).